- Nikon D3 Specs

 Nikon D3 Build & Handling

-The Nikon D3 is big and heavy, but it is mostly because it was built in order to survive even the harshest environments.
+The Nikon D3 is bigger and heavier than something like the Nikon D3500, but it is mostly because it was built in order to survive even the harshest environments.
 This camera is super strong and it was designed to last for decades.
 Even those cameras that were sold in 2007 should work without an error if you use them today.

 Whether you are taking images in heavy rain, a dust storm or in freezing temperatures, the Nikon D3 will do its job the best it can.
 Of course, this does not mean the camera is water-proofed or indestructible.
 Take basic precautions while using it and it will stay with you for years.